Temporary Judicial Officers in Australia Report: May 2017

 Judge for Yourself: A Guide to Sentencing in Australia

 This booklet has been prepared by the Judicial Conference of Australia as a resource for the public.
 This booklet’s purpose is to provide, in accessible language, a guide to the sentencing of offenders in Australia.
-Copies are available from the JCA’s Secretariat at $2.00 per copy plus postage.
+To read the guide, click here.

 Working with the Media: a Handbook for Australian Judicial Officers